datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/rdbms_java_types.md

 ### Java type to single column mapping

 In DataNucleus version 4.0+ creating a Mapping class is now optional and as long as you have defined a TypeConverter then this will be mapped automatically using _TypeConverterMapping_.
+For 99.9% of types it should not be necessary to define a
+JavaTypeMapping as well.
 If you really want to add a mapping then just create an implementation of JavaTypeMapping, extending SingleFieldMapping (find an example in GitHub and copy it).

 ### Java Type to multiple column mapping

-To map any Java type to multiple datastore columns you need also mapping class.
+As we mentioned in the [[Type Converter Guide](type_converter.html)] you can provide a multi-column TypeConverter for this situation.
+You only need a JavaTypeMapping if you want to provide for RDBMS method invocation.
+The guide below shows you how to do write this mapping.

 The simplest way to describe how to define your own mapping is to give an example.
 Here we'll use the example of the Java AWT class _Color_.
 This has 3 colour components (red, green, and blue) as well as an alpha component.
 So here we want to map the Java type java.awt.Color to 4 datastore columns - one for each of the red, green, blue, and alpha components of the colour.